rapidsai/cugraph-docs/docs/cugraph-docs/source/index.rst

 *** NOTICE ***
 ==============

-**cuGraph-DGL has been removed as of release 25.06.** We recommend migrating to cuGraph-PyG, which offers the same functionality along with additional features like support for heterogeneous sampling and a unified API.
+**cuGraph-DGL has been removed from cuGraph GNN as of release 25.06.** We recommend migrating to cuGraph-PyG, which offers the same functionality along with additional features like support for heterogeneous sampling and a unified API.
 The cuGraph team is not planning any further work in the DGL ecosystem going forward.